RotemNavon/C_To_Shellcode_NG/README.md

 - Functions intended for shellcode are marked with the `FUNC` macro, placing them in the `.func` section.
 - The Python build script compiles all sources and links them to a flat position-independent code (PIC) binary using a custom linker script.
 - The resulting binary is converted to a C array and embedded in a loader template.
-- The loader template is compiled to a Windows executable that allocates memory and executes your shellcode.
+- The loader template is compiled to a Windows executable that executes your shellcode.

 ---